How to Make Money on Pinterest Without a Blog

 Illustration showing a how-to guide titled "How to Make Money on Pinterest" with a person using a laptop.
 Additional text includes "Step by step guide for beginners" and "get paid to pin!".

-97 thoughts on “How to Make Money on Pinterest”
+97 thoughts on “How to Make Money on Pinterest Without a Blog”

 • Thanks Francesca!
 Yep you can direct pins to an article if you want, but you are also now allowed to pin affiliate links directly, which means even non-bloggers can do it!
 Here’s a pin I made recently in Canva to promote the ebook I mentioned in the article: https://www.pinterest.co.uk/pin/751678994027900768/